 Articles should be 6,000-7,000 words and creative pieces 250-2,000 words.

-ANNOUNCING: AESTHETIC MUTATION(S)
+REMINDER: AESTHETIC MUTATION(S)

 The 8th ANNUAL CONFERENCE OF THE UC Santa Barbara CONSORTIUM FOR LITERATURE, THEORY AND CULTURE (CLTC)

-CALL FOR PAPERS -- Due Monday, April 4, 2011 to email@example.com
+CALL FOR PAPERS -- Deadline *extended* -- Please send by Thursday, April 7, 2011 to email@example.com

 The Consortium for Literature, Theory, and Culture, an interdisciplinary humanities research group at the University of California, Santa Barbara, is hosting the eighth annual CLTC graduate student conference on Friday, May 27th 2011.
 The conference keynote speaker is Shane Butler, Professor of Classics at UCLA.